musicarroll/wwchain/README.md

 The script installs Rust with `rustup` if necessary, fetches dependencies, runs `cargo test` and generates documentation with `cargo doc`.

+## Security/Disclaimer

+This prototype is for learning and experimentation only.
+It has not been audited or hardened and should **not** be used to manage real cryptocurrency or any sensitive data.

 ## License

 This project is licensed under the [MIT License](LICENSE).